DavidTPate/pendragon/README.md

 personalize potential wives who hold great dowries and have great Glory.

 To find an ordinary wife within your character’s class, make a Courtesy roll.
 If successful, you may either roll on the Random Marriage table below, or wait a year.
-If you choose to wait until the next Winter Phase, write “met candidate for marriage, still waiting” (or something to that effect) in your character’s history.
+If you choose to wait until the next Winter Phase, write "met candidate for marriage, still waiting" (or something to that effect) in your character’s history.
 You can wait for as many years as you want, if there is no pressure from your lord.

 For each year you make a successful Courtesy roll but choose to wait for marriage, add a +1 modifier to the d20 die roll